wghglory/gitbook/React/Fundamentals.md

 * __Just JavaScript__
     * React takes advantage of the JavaScript programming language’s functionality, api and capabilities (also functional style)

----

-* __React Router__
-  * A component that allows us to map a url path to a component
-  * Within the Router we declare the routes to be rendered
-  * Each route has a path property and a component property that allows us to map a path to a component
-* __Axios__
-  * Api used to send HTTP requests to different apis

 ## Setting up first React component with npm, webpack and babel

 A React Component may be composed of the following: